dvaneynde/home-automation/README.md

 Home automation system built up from common hardware and custom software.

-A functional and technical overview is in [Design](./DESIGN.md), which really is a Software Architecture Document.
+A functional and technical overview is in [Design](./DESIGN.md), Structured a Software Architecture Document.

 Some historical evolutions (and more photos) are in [History](./HISTORY.md).